-You can visit this article to get that earlier, comprehensive, 6-and-a-half year analysis spanning from Q1 2011-Q2 2017.
+A quick note before we start: if you’re interested in historical TV viewing data you can visit this article to get a comprehensive, 6-and-a-half year analysis spanning from Q1 2011 through Q2 2017.
 You can also purchase our even deeper analysis here in the form of a presentation that goes into more detail on TV trends (Q1 2012-Q1 2017) and derives a host of insights from the data.

-What Are the Latest Trends Among Youth?
+What Are the Latest Viewing Trends Among Youth?

 What About Other Age Groups?